 Scaling can also be accomplished using the Azure CLI with the

-az batch pool resize command and the Azure Portal.
+az batch pool resize command and through the Azure portal.

 Data storage and retention

-Once data is ingested and processed by a compute node, the resulting output data may be stored in a database for further processing and analysis or transformed upon ingestion before storage to ensure proper formats for downstream processing.
+Once data is ingested and processed by a compute node, the resulting output data can be stored in a database.
+The output data can be further processed and analyzed or transformed upon ingestion, before storage, in order to ensure the proper formats for downstream processing.
 Microsoft Azure offers several storage options.
 The choice of which data store technology to use depends largely on analysis and or reporting needs in downstream processes.

 When using a hybrid network, the data storage target may be on-premises.
 When using Batch over a hybrid network, compute nodes can write data back to an on-premises data store without using an Azure-based storage location.
-Workers can also write to Azure File storage, which can be mounted as a disk on an on-premises machine for easy access by any process that works with the files on-premises.
+Workers can also write to Azure File storage, which can be mounted as a disk on an on-premises machine.
+This setup allows easy access by any process that works with the files on-premises.

 Monitoring and logging

 To optimize future runs of the Batch job, data should be recorded to help identify areas of optimization.
 For example, if workers are running near CPU capacity, adding cores to the compute nodes may help avoid being CPU-bound and the job can finish faster.
 Each application run in the Batch job has its own characteristics and the optimizations made to the VMs in the Batch runs may differ.
 For memory-intensive tasks, more memory can be allocated by configuring the machines differently in the next run.

 Logging can be done by the compute node and grid head applications or by a job using Batch diagnostic logging.
 Logging information about the performance of the Batch runs can be configured to help identify which areas to improve for better performance and faster task completion.

 The controlling application and compute node applications can generate this data and store it for further analysis.
 Data found helpful in optimizing Batch jobs includes: